 July 28, 2020

 Some of you may be wondering where we’ve been on social media the last 6 weeks?!?
-While our social media voice on anti-racism has been silent as of late, our actions have taken Opal’s anti-racism work to new levels.
+While our social media voice has been silent as of late, our actions have taken Opal’s anti-oppression work to new levels.
 As white business leaders, Julie, Lexi and Kara have been applying our learning and personal racial identity work from the last few years into new stages of awareness, analysis, accountability and action within Opal’s walls.
 (Barbara Love’s Liberatory Consciousness Model (www.barbarajlove.com).

 We have been humbled and changed by our work with Aiko Bethea, Esq., PCC of RARE Coaching and Consulting, as well as being held accountable by our strong and vulnerable Opal community.